Chore Checklist: Maintenance To-Do Lists Keep Your Home Running Smoothly

 While no one likes to think about it, mold is a factor that should always be on the radar.
 After a harsh winter, with your humidifier working overtime, you may find that excess moisture in the air can cause mold growth in particularly humid areas of your home.
 You’ll want to check those dark areas where moisture can be trapped, such as attics, basements and even pantry spaces.
 As spring approaches, consider having a professional check those hard-to-see areas or test areas that may have seemed innocuous.

 Though you won’t need it for awhile, your cooling system will need some attention too.
-As always, make sure filters are regularly changed and cleaned, and ducts are cleaned as well.
+As always, make sure filters are regularly changed and cleaned, and ducts are cleaned as well by a good services similar to air duct cleaning chicago.
 Schedule your air conditioning annual maintenance now for a time when the cold tapers off, before that first heat wave that catches many Virginians by surprise.
+If you have any dryer duct cleaning questions, you may consult the duct cleaning professionals.

 Fireplaces and Chimneys

 If you have kept your home warm the old-fashioned way, you’ll need to make sure your chimney and fireplace are clean.
 An improperly maintained fireplace or chimney can be dangerous and even cause an unintended fire.
 Enlist a chimney sweeping service after a season of continual use.

 A particularly cold winter can prove to be too much for your indoor plumbing.
-It is important to routinely check any water pipes for cracks, leaks and any freezing which can cause pipes to burst, call the best plumber Sydney.
-Keeping an eye on your pipes is an important habit to develop, but if you don’t know what to look for or if you notice actual damage, be sure to contact a professional plumber.
+According to a plumber from places like www.airandenergy.biz/plumbing-repair/, it is important to routinely check any water pipes for cracks, leaks and any freezing which can cause pipes to burst.
+Keeping an eye on your pipes is an important habit to develop, but if you don’t know what to look for or if you notice actual damage, be sure to contact a professional plumber like the best plumber Sydney or visit similar services like mackinandsonsplumbing.com.
+If you encounter clogged drains more frequently, a drain cleaning from services like Stith Plumbing & HVAC may be needed soon.